fexadom/pagedreport-example/README.md

 |  ![Create a new R Markdown file\...](images/new_file.png)  |  ![Select from template](images/from_template.png)  |
 |------------------------------------------------------------|-----------------------------------------------------|
 | 1.
 Create a new **R Markdown** file.               |  2.
 Select a *pagedreport* template from the R Markdown dialog window. |

+After modifying the template, simply press the **Knit** button to generate the pdf report.